bonhamjp/JBTracer/README.md

 These patterns can be drawn to the surface of any primitive:
 $$ ADD IMAGE OF ALL PATTERNS $$

+Multiple Point Lights can be used to illuminate scenes, and are used to generate dynamic shadows.

 JBTracer can also draw constructive geometries by evaluating unions, intersection and differences of the primitive types.
  $$ ADD ONE OR TWO IMAGES OF CONSTRUCTIVE GEOMETRIES $$